1960 Washington Senators season: Record vs. opponents

-Notable transactions

 Relocation to Minnesota

-After an early flirtation with San Francisco, by 1957 Calvin Griffith was courting Minneapolis-St. Paul, a prolonged process that resulted in him rejecting the Twin Cities' first offer before agreeing to relocate.
+After an early flirtation with San Francisco, by 1957 team owner Calvin Griffith was courting Minneapolis-St. Paul, a prolonged process that resulted in him rejecting the Twin Cities' first offer before agreeing to relocate.
 The American League opposed the move at first, but in 1960 a deal was reached: The Senators would move and would be replaced with an expansion Senators team for 1961.
-The old Washington Senators became the Minnesota Twins.
+The existing Senators franchise became the Minnesota Twins.